top of page

 D1 mark with very faint arrow decoration.
 7", birch.

-D1 marks earlier and later based on the strength of the arrow decoration as exibited in two toted tongue planes.
-Flat chamfers, birch.
-The later D1 example (below and left respectively), has a later open tote design which is less graceful and more upright (editor's tote description).
+D1 marks (earlier and later) based on the strength of the arrow decoration as exhibited in two toted tongue planes.
+Both planes are birch with flat chamfers.
+The later D1 example (below and left respectively), has a later open tote design which is more upright and less graceful in form (editor's tote description).

 Late D1 mark with very faint arrow decoration, round chamfers on top of body, flat on ends.
 10", birch.
 GAWP 5 describes a continuum between the marks D1 and D2 based, in part, on the strength (presence) of the arrow device which follows "Fuller".
 The editor has chosen to designate the following examples as 'late D1', as each has "a very faint arrow decoration" which is visible.
 (In certain cases, a hand lens was used to verify the presence / remnant of the arrow decoration.)